OnboardingETHCR/Testing-Onboarding/modulo2-gas.md

 ---

+### 🛠️ MEV (Miner/Maximal Extractable Value)

+MEV refers to profits that validators can earn by reordering, including, or excluding transactions in a block.
+This can impact how your transaction is processed and the final gas paid.

+---

 ## ✅ What’s next?

 You’ve learned how computation is paid for on Ethereum.
 Next, we’ll look at the **nodes and clients** that make the Ethereum network function.